mrnwosu/OwnerRezToAirtable/README.md

 **Concerns**

 - Make sure dates are correct
-- 2 Versions of API... !!MUST USE STABLE
+- 2 Versions of API... !!Will use v2
-- Property  coordinates may be off
+- Property  coordinates may be off due to floating-point precision
 - Booking Status and Booking Type need formula on Airtable for Yes/No

 **Possible additional Tables to be added**